 - Fed Ex Delivery: International Priority - additional $55.00 per transcript

 Note: Overnight delivery is not available to all international locations due to customs regulations.

 Online transcript orders require payment by credit card.
 Payment for the full amount of a transcript order must be received before the order can be processed.

-After the transcript order is received by our office, it is generally processed within two to four business days, and then sent by your chosen method of delivery.
+After the transcript order is received, it is generally processed within two business days, and then sent by your chosen method of delivery.

 Such obligations may include unpaid bills, library fines, or failure to complete an exit interview for student loans.
-Prior to ordering transcripts, all students should check under “Your Holds” in the Academic Information section of Student Information Systems to verify that they do not have any account restrictions.
+Prior to ordering transcripts, all students should check under “Your Holds” in the Academic Information section of Yale Hub to verify that they do not have any account restrictions.

 Transcripts for Yale College students enrolled in fall 2004 and subsequent terms include the cumulative GPA.

 The Graduate School of Arts and Sciences does not calculate GPA.

 Yale does not calculate Class rank or standing.

 During the transcript ordering process, you will be given the opportunity to upload any of the following documents in PDF, JPG, or JPEG formats to be included with the transcript mailing: